deya-eldeen/blog/_posts/post/2023/2023-01-16-gentle-introduction-to-unit-testing.md

   - "Swift"
 ---

-One Monday morning, a new developer, nicknamed Penguin 🐧, started their first job as a software engineer.
-A conversation between Penguin and their team leader, Rex 🦖, unfolded like this:
+One crisp Monday morning, a fresh-faced software engineer, affectionately nicknamed Penguin 🐧, embarked on their inaugural journey into the professional realm, commencing their very first job as a developer.
+As the young Penguin waddled into the office, eager to make their mark, a captivating conversation unfolded between the newcomer and their seasoned team leader, the wise and experienced Rex 🦖.

 <!--more-->